Lurkers in the Dark

 'More Traps' now lets you push the gnoblar 1 hex after placing the trap.

-Commentary – A small but very useful buff.
+Commentary – A small but very useful change.
 It helps the gnoblar avoid falling into its own trap, or to grab a Feature token without spending a turn or a Power card.

 'Surprising Competence' now gives the gnoblar a Guard token after placing the trap.